jeffknerr/labMonitoring/README.md

 - python3-pip
 - software-properties-common

-Also used `pip3` to install some python packages, which we will use when we add hosts to zabbix.
+Also used `pip3` (as a normal user) to install some python packages, which we will use when we add hosts to zabbix.

     pip3 install pyzabbix
     pip3 install click